dmail-old/lab/doc/customize.md

 const instanceFromInfectedConstruct = composite.construct();
 const boundInstanceMethod = instanceFromInfectedConstruct.method;

-boundInstanceMethod(); // 'My name is dam' -> because boundInstanceMethod is bound to instanceFromInfectedConstruct
+boundInstanceMethod(); // 'My name is dam' -> boundInstanceMethod bound to instanceFromInfectedConstruct
 ```

 ## The recommended way to infect your composite